Word Gems

 false reading: a sequel to 'of human bondage'

 To rephrase: if someone is a soulmate, not a Twin, we might get mere “echoes” of the real thing to come.
 If we’re immature, it’s easy to read too much into these whisperings.
 It could easily be a false reading.
-It could seem so real, deceivingly real, that it might qualify as a sequel to "Of Human Bondage."
+It could seem so real, deceivingly real, that it might qualify as sequel to "Of Human Bondage."

-“The Wedding Song” wants us to know that, when Twin Souls enter union, they create the sacred One Person.
+“The Wedding Song” wants us to know that, when Twin Souls enter spiritual union, they create the sacred One Person.
 This virtual new entity comes into existence not as part Woman and part Man but as “something never seen before.”

 It’s a new category of being.
 It’s not like the underlying female and male elements.
 Let’s think about this.
 The natural world offers an analogy to help us understand.